How Prediction Markets Work — A Complete Guide

 Polymarket is the largest crypto-based prediction market (USDC).
 Kalshi is CFTC-regulated and trades in USD.
 DraftKings and FanDuel have entered with event contracts for sports and politics.
 Each has different markets, fees, and liquidity.
 VoxOdds compares odds across all platforms so you can find the best price.

-How to Find an Edge
+How to Research an Edge

 Ready to find your edge?